Huang-I-Chun/gpcc_for_3dgs/README.md

-# Using GPCC to Compress 3D Gaussain
+# Using G-PCC to Compress 3D Gaussain

-This is a project that extends original GPCC codec (https://github.com/MPEGGroup/mpeg-pcc-tmc13) to make it available to compress 3D Gaussian, there are some main problems solved in this project:
+This is a project that extends original G-PCC codec (https://github.com/MPEGGroup/mpeg-pcc-tmc13) to make it available to compress 3D Gaussian, there are some main problems solved in this project:

-- 3D Gaussian contains many more attributes than traditional point cloud, so we need to extend the number of attributes that can compress in GPCC
+- 3D Gaussian contains many more attributes than traditional point cloud, so we need to extend the number of attributes that can compress in G-PCC
 - 3D Gaussian attributes contain floating points and negative numbers.
-However, GPCC only accepts positive integers as input attributes
+However, G-PCC only accepts positive integers as input attributes

 ## Building